Policy-Driven Costs and Savings are Not “Good” or “Bad”

 Seeing the component parts of the cash flow changes can help the user to understand whether a change is a “good” or “bad” thing, from that user’s perspective, and can give the user an idea of which policies to change in order to achieve a desired financial effect.

 First-Order Cash Flows and Higher-Order Economic Effects

-The proper simulation of policy effects on GDP (or jobs) is very difficult, because you must account for higher-order effects.
-Many models that attempt this do so poorly, because they have short time horizons (e.g. a few years or less) that don’t account for the re-integration of displaced workers into the economy and the long-term effects of efficiency gains on the economy.
+The proper simulation of policy effects on GDP (or jobs) requires accounting for higher-order effects.
+For example, a model must account for the re-integration of displaced workers into the economy and the long-term effects of efficiency gains on the economy.
 This is easiest to visualize in the context of an intervention (such as automation) that displaces workers and reduces spending while increasing productivity.
 In the short term, this sort of intervention looks bad, as it reduces jobs and GDP.
 But in the longer term, displaced workers find new places in the economy where they can work, and the entire economy produces more goods with fewer people.
 Many of the best policies to mitigate climate change, such as policies that improve products’ energy efficiency, improve material efficiency in industry, and promote renewable electricity generation, have disruptive short-term effects because they save money (reduce GDP).
 In the longer term, the economy will be better off for these reductions, just as the economy is better off today because of all the labor-saving and energy-saving devices and techniques invented since the Middle Ages.

 Fortunately, non-financial metrics are not as equivocal as financial metrics.
 For example, the Energy Policy Simulator includes an estimate of avoided premature mortality (human lives saved) due to reduced pollution.
 This is an unqualified good.